lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 ### Storage of the Rows

 The Rows are implemented  as `structs`.
-I had to write less code to implement the Rows using structs instead of classes, mostly because I did not have to specify a constructor.
+I was able to write less code to implement the Rows using structs instead of classes, mostly because I did not have to specify a constructor.
 In the future, I also want to compare the rows and Swift directly supports equality comparison of structs (of scalars).

 Each row type implements the `Row`  protocol.